mhucka/harvesting-toolkit/README.md

 The goal is to pass this finalized folder off for "bagging", as described elsewhere.
 We repeatedly use the ID so that we can programmatically work through this data later.
 It is important that the ID be copied *exactly*, with no leading or trailing spaces, and honoring case-sensitivity.

-#### [id].warc.gz file
+#### [id].html file
-The first thing you'll want to create is a .warc webarchive file.
-The .warc file gives the archive a snapshot of the page at the time of archiving which we can use to monitor for changing data in the future, and corrobrate the provenance of the archive itself.
-We can also (theoretically) use the .warc in conjunction with the scripts you'll include in the tools directory to replicate the archive in the future.
-Instructions & help for creating a .warc.gz file are included in [/tools/generate-warc][/tools/generate-warc].
+The first thing you'll want to create is a html copy of the page in question.
+The html file gives the archive a snapshot of the page at the time of archiving which we can use to monitor for changing data in the future, and corrobrate the provenance of the archive itself.
+We can also use the .html in conjunction with the scripts you'll include in the tools directory to replicate the archive in the future.
+To generate the html file, navigate to your new folder in a terminal window & run the following command:

+	wget -O DAFD2E80-965F-4989-8A77-843DE716D899.html  http://www.eia.gov/electricity/data/eia412/

+You'll replace ```DAFD2E80-965F-4989-8A77-843DE716D899.html``` with the id + .html, and the url with the one you're looking at.

 #### [id].json file
 The json file is one you'll create by hand to create a machine readable record of the archive.
 This file contains vital data, including the url that was archived, and date of archiving. the [id.json readme][/docs/id-json.md] goes into much more detail.